chainflip-io/chainflip-backend/state-chain/pallets/cf-swapping/README.md

-# Chainflip Relayer Pallet
+# Chainflip Swapping Pallet

-A module to manage the interaction with Relayers.
+A module to manage swapping.

 ## Overview

+TODO: Add more description about swapping

 The design of the Chainflip network requires the role of a Relayer to make it possible to interact with Chainflip without the need for specialized wallet software.
 To achieve this we need a pallet with which a Relayer can interact to fulfill his role and kick off the ingress process for witnessing incoming transactions to a vault for the CFE and make it possible to swap assets.